B: Bartush - Bates

 From around the mid 1930s until the 1950s Angel Face Joe Batten seemed to be everywhere in the north and midlands.
 Our earliest records are from 1937, facing top class opponents such as Billy Riley, Jack Dale and Jack Atherton.
 Following the war he appears to have gained some poundage and regularly opposes fully blown heavyweights.
 A popular wrestler about whom we would very much like to learn more.

 One time World welterweight champion Fernand Bawin came to British shores in 1953.
-He returned for further tours in 1959 and 1961, losing on television to Les Kellett in November, 1959; and to Mick McManus in February, 1961.
+He returned for further tours in 1959 and 1961, a ko win on television over Les Kellett in November, 1959; and a loss against Mick McManus in February, 1961.
 Bawin was a regular worker in Germany during the 1970s, wrestling in Hannover, Bremen and other German towns.
 German promoters sometimes billed him as as Mick Mac Bawin.
 Towards the end of the 1970s he took to officiating and worked in Graz, Austria, as a referee for Otto Wanz.

 Apart from a stray Royal Albert Hall appearance in 1956, losing to Steve Logan, the popular French heavyweight made hist first inroad into Britain in 1960.
 He returned to the Royal Albert Hall in March 1960 to take on Judo Al Hayes.
 Another opponent during his 1960 tour was Johnny Yearsley on television.
 He was to and fro between Britain and the continent between March and July 1960.
 Remy was then absent from British rings until 1965 when he returned for six weeks between July and September.
 Opponents ranged from the mighty to the not so mighty with Remy's winning record being far from impressive.